 Kannada (in case) | 50 marks |

-In order to demonstrate their proficiency in speaking, reading, and writing Kannada, candidates whose mother tongue is Kannada, Tulu, or Kodava and who are claiming eligibility for government seats under the Horanadu & Gadinadu Kannadiga clauses must take a Kannada language test.
-The Kannada Language Examination will take place at the following centres of Bengaluru, Belagavi, Ballary, Bijapura, Mangalore, and Bidar.
+If your mother tongue is Kannada, Tulu, or Kodava, and you are claiming eligibility for government seats under the Horanadu & Gadinadu Kannadiga clauses.
+You need to demonstrate your proficiency in speaking, reading, and writing Kannada through a Kannada language test.
+The Kannada Language Examination will take place at the following centres in Bengaluru, Belagavi, Ballary, Bijapura, Mangalore, and Bidar.

 Physics is one of the compulsory subjects in KCET 2026.
 The paper contains 60 questions that will cover 10+2 Physics syllabus.
 The topic-wise weightage for KCET 2026 is as follows -